The Challenges of Self-Employment in Europe

 9781788118446 Edward Elgar Publishing

-Edited by Renata Semenza, Professor of Economic Sociology, University of Milan, Italy and François Pichault, Professor of Human Resource Management, University of Liege, Belgium
+Edited by Renata Semenza, Professor of Economic Sociology, University of Milan, Italy and François Pichault, Full Professor, HEC Liège - Management School, Liège University and Director of LENTIC (Laboratory for the Study of New Forms of Work, Innovation and Change), Belgium

 Publication Date: 2019 ISBN: 978 1 78811 844 6 Extent: 256 pp